 - Preheat oven to 420 degrees.
-Line one large baking sheet with parchment paper.
+Line one large baking sheet with parchment paper, and set aside.

-- Lay the thinly sliced delicata squash on parchment paper-covered baking sheet and drizzle on 1/2 teaspoon extra virgin olive oil.
-Toss delicata slices with extra virgin olive oil until evenly combined.
+- Lay the delicata squash rounds onto the baking sheet.
+Drizzle with ½ teaspoon of oil & toss until evenly combined.
 Spread the slices evenly across the sheet.
 Make sure they don’t touch and aren’t overcrowded.

-- Roast the delicata squash for 12 minutes.
-Remove from oven and flip the squash slices.
+- Remove the squash from oven and flip the squash slices with a spatula.
 Then brush a generous amount of barbecue sauce onto each slice.
 Roast for another 8 minutes until fully browned and done.
 Remove from oven and set aside.

 To make the polenta stacks

 - While the squash is roasting, remove polenta from its plastic casing.
 Blot it dry on a clean kitchen towel.Cut it into roughly ½ inch circles.